Linux-Distribution-Foundation/DLD-Linux/SECURITY.md

 ## Disclosure Policy

-- Valid reports will be privately discussed until a fix is ready.
+- Valid reports will be handled privately until a fix is ready.
 - A patch will be developed, tested, and released before public disclosure.
 - Credit will be given to the reporter unless anonymity is requested.
 - Disclosure timelines may vary depending on severity and complexity.

 ---